amabdulr/CNWG/9-Plain Language Rules.md

    - Is the title concise while still being descriptive?
 7. **Action-Oriented (if applicable):**
    - For procedural content, does the title indicate an action or outcome?
-   - Example: Use "Configuring Network Settings" instead of just "Network Settings."
+   - Example for Clarification (Do not Analyze): Use "Configuring Network Settings" instead of just "Network Settings."

 **Examples for Clarification (Do Not Analyze):**
 - **Incorrect:** "Limitations"